 The first game of real money online poker was dealt on January 1, 1998.
 This historical event occurred at Planet Poker.
 It was a hand of 3/6 Fixed Limit Texas Hold’em.
 The ability to play No Limit Texas Hold’em, sit and gos, and tournaments was still years away.
+Today, the landscape of online poker is dramatically different.

 Much has changed since that first hand of online poker.
 The technology to shuffle hands and build secure sites has improved substantially.
 Today’s online poker sites are as secure as online banking systems.
 The same encryption is used to guarantee that the games are safe, funds secure and financial information kept secret.